skalable-samples/KotlinJS-Custom-Component-with-Kotlin-Styled-Injection/README.md

 }

 /**
- * A data class can be used as a state
+ * An interface is also used as a state
- * class to maintain the state of a component
+ * so we can maintain the state of a component.
  */
-data class CustomComponentState(
+external interface CustomComponentState : RState {
    var name: String
-) : RState
+}

 /**
  * We extend from RComponent and tell it the types of Props and State to expect internally.
  *
  * This is our custom component.
  */
+@JsExport
 class CustomComponent(props: CustomComponentProps) : RComponent<CustomComponentProps, CustomComponentState>(props) {

    /**
     * To begin, we set the initial state to the name in the prop we injected.
     */
-   init {
+   override fun CustomComponentState.init(props: CustomComponentProps) {
-      state = CustomComponentState(props.name)
+      name = props.name
    }

    override fun RBuilder.render() {